neu-cs2100/fa25-hw3-lists-handout/README.md

 ## Ethics and Critical Thinking Component

-This assignment includes important ethical considerations about algorithmic bias and urban equity:
+Write a Stakeholder-Value Matrix for your sorting criteria.
+Then, answer these questions about algorithmic bias and urban equity:

 ### Key Questions to Address in Your Summary:
 1. **Urgency Ranking Ethics**: How did you decide which issues are most "urgent"?
 Consider: